Discover sustainable ways to travel to Harlingen Haven that are not only good for the environment but also convenient and affordable:

 Car

-Did you know that annually in the Netherlands alone, over a billion kilometres are travelled to (sports) events and festivals?
-And that as much as 60 to 85% of the CO2 emissions from these events are caused by transportation?
-Often, visitors’ cars are only half-full.
-That can and should change.
+Did you know that every year, over one billion kilometres are travelled in the Netherlands alone to attend (sports) events and festivals?
+And that as much as 60 to 85% of an event’s CO₂ emissions come from transport?
+Visitor cars are often only half full.
+That can—and must—change.
 Even if you travel by car, you can still make sustainable choices:

-• If you have space in your car to take someone along, soon you can offer your ride via Slinger, and make your journey to Oerol more enjoyable, cheaper, and more sustainable!
+Do you have a spare seat in your car?
+Offer your ride via Slinger and make your journey to Oerol more sociable, affordable, and sustainable!
 How does it work?
 Simple.
-Download the Slinger app, indicate that you’re heading to Oerol, and whether you have space in your car.
-Alternatively, search for a ride with someone nearby.
-This way, you not only reduce traffic congestion and the need for parking spaces but also lower the overall CO2 emissions.
-More information will follow.
+Use the pop-up on the right to indicate that you’re going to Oerol and whether you have room in your car.
+Looking for a lift?
+Check out the available rides and choose one that starts near you.
+Slinger connects you with your fellow traveller so you can coordinate everything easily.
+This not only helps reduce traffic congestion and parking demand, but also lowers overall CO₂ emissions.

-• Use an electric car-sharing service like MyWheels, SnappCar, Greenwheels, SIXT Share or Greenmobility.
+Use an electric shared car via MyWheels, SnappCar, Greenwheels, SIXT Share, or GreenMobility.

-• Do you have a diesel car?
-Refuel with renewable diesel at one of these 120+ fuel stations.
-This can result in a fossil CO2 saving of up to 85%!
+Driving a diesel car?
+Fill up with renewable diesel at one of these 120+ stations.
+This can save up to 85% in fossil CO₂ emissions!

 Cycling